How to fill out the Fragebogen zur steuerlichen Erfassung – tax registration as a freelancer in Germany

 … have your German bank account details handy

-This will make it easier to make bank transfers to and from the Finanzamt.
+Regardless wether you have a business bank account or a simple personal account, this will make it easier to make bank transfers to and from the Finanzamt.

 Step 2: filling out the Fragebogen zur steuerlichen Erfassung